dndubins/tinyServo84/README.md

 This library was originally created as a sketch because I ignored PWM capabilities when I ordered a PCB.
 Using PA2, PA3, and PA4 to control servos, I quickly realized the regular servo library wouldn't do the job.
 So that's why I wrote this one.

+The example sketch "1servo.ino" illustrates a few basic moves controlling 1 servo.
-The example sketch, "3servos.ino" illustrates a few basic moves.
+The example sketch "3servos.ino" illustrates a few basic moves controlling 3 servos.
+For those of you who don't like libraries, I included a library-free version in a self-contained sketch, "tinyServo84_nolib.ino".

 The functions available in the library include: